Message to Thyatira

 Jesus will be in our hearts!
 Praise the Lord!

-29. He who has an ear, let him hear what the Spirit says to the churches.
+29. He who hath an ear, let him hear what the Spirit saith to the churches.

 The church needs to listen to the warning of this message.